dpriskorn/riksdagen_sentences/README.md

 GPLv3+

 ## What I learned
-* pandas is super nice and fast
+* pandas is super nice and fast, but no so suitable for this job
 * the default sentenizer for Swedish in spaCy is not ideal
 * chatgpt can write good code, but it still outputs wonky code sometimes
 * through chatgpt I used the progress library tqdm